amplify-education/hiccup/README.md

 1. clients (ie, ContentResolver) are forced to know underlying db schema via sql projections, where clauses, etc.
 1. restructuring tables (data normalization) breaks client code
 1. table joins are difficult to support when using uri's + sql
-1. difficult to represent complex models in flat maps (Cursor or ContentValues)
 1. assumes SQL backend (ie, does not easily support NOSQL, file, shared pref, etc.)
 1. data/resources cannot be versioned

-Hiccup tries to overcome these issues by bringing RESTful and MVC-like concepts to ContentProviders, thereby separating client/server concerns, allowing UI/data layers to evolve independently, and improving code maintainability.
+1. difficult to represent complex models in flat maps (Cursor or ContentValues)

 ## Usage